-This committee also sets the band of annual pay increases for all staff.
+This committee also sets the band of annual pay increases for all staff as guidelines for each of the academies pay committees.
 The Trust scheme of delegation sets out the responsibility for pay increases for all staff to the headteacher and the pay committee.